4d/4d-for-ios/docs/Relations-one-to-N-relations-custom-button.md

 ---
-id: one-to-n-relations-custom-button
+id: one-to-many-relations-custom-button
-title: One to N - Custom button
+title: One to Many - Custom button
 ---

 As we have seen with all previous tutorials, 4D for iOS give you the freedom to create lots of custom things !